OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Last, should the system become unavailable due to other reasons than normal maintenance, emergency break-glass processes should be implemented to restore the service.
 Emergency break-glass credentials therefore should be regularly backed up in a secure fashion in a secondary secrets management system, and tested routinely to verify they work.

-### 2.10 Policies
+### 2.9 Policies

 Policies defining the minimum complexity requirements of passwords, as well as approved encryption algorithms are typically set at an organization-wide level and should consistently be enforced.
 The use of a centralised secrets management solution would help companies to enforce these policies.

 Next to that, having an organization wide secrets management policy can help to enforce application of the best practices defined in this cheatsheet.

-### 2.11 Metadata: prepare to move the secret
+### 2.10 Metadata: prepare to move the secret

 A secret management solution should provide the capability to store at least the following metadata about a secret:

 - When it was created/consumed/archived/rotated/deleted
-- By whom it was created (E.g. both the actual producer, and the engineer using the production method)
+- By whom it was created/consumed/archived/rotated/deleted (E.g. both the actual producer, and the engineer using the production method)
 - By what it was created
 - Who to contact when having trouble with the secret or having questions about it
 - For what the secret is used (E.g. designated intended consumers and purpose of the secret)